DJIBOUTI

 At BF, Moussa appeared to take a Polish woman to Arte Beach to see whale sharks.
 We were immediately at odds with each other.
 I could only describe him as a “slippery” character – hard to get clear answers or understand my issues.
 I finally called him a bullshitter and he got quite angry with me.
 Daniel explained that going from Arte beach was not recommended as the boat operators were not reliable, you could have engine problems or weather issues and they would be unable to help much.
 It was much safer to go from the pier to get a boat.

-I phoned Daniel and agreed to a two day/one night trip to Lake Abbe and Lake Assal for $600.
-It took me a while to get my head around the price but a 4WD cast almost $395 to rent for one day, Daniel explained that if I got stuck, it would cost $500 to get you out.
+I phoned Daniel and agreed to a two-day/one-night trip to Lake Abbe and Lake Assal for $600.
+It took me a while to get my head around the price but a 4WD cast was almost $395 to rent for one day, Daniel explained that if I got stuck, it would cost $500 to get you out.
 The price was all-inclusive.

 Daniel arrived at the hotel promptly at 09:30, we discussed the trip and left stopping for drinks, food and cigarettes.

-He is a very smart straight forward guy and explained a lot of Horn of Africa politics.
-He is very knowledgable and we got along right away.
+He is a smart straightforward guy and explained a lot of Horn of Africa politics.
+He is very knowledgeable and we got along right away.
 The vehicle is a Land Cruiser and both he and a driver were present.

-We stopped for lunch, but had Ethiopian coffee.
-As most of the vehicles are Ethiopian truckers, birr are the common currency.
+We stopped for lunch but had Ethiopian coffee.
+As most of the vehicles are Ethiopian truckers, birr is the common currency.
 We passed the road to Dire Dawa with the Ethiopian border only 20 km away (it parallels the border for the entire distance).
 This is a major route to Ethiopia and there were many big trucks.

 Marrying cousins is common.
-In Arab culture a boy would marry the cousin of an uncle but the Afar culture, it would be the child of an aunt so as not to dilute power.
+In Arab culture, a boy would marry the cousin of an uncle but in the Afar culture, it would be the child of an aunt so as not to dilute power.

 Lac Abbeh: son paysage culturel, ses monuments naturels et son écosystème (05/01/2015).
 Of tectonic origin, it is an endorheic salt lake in East Africa straddling the border with Ethiopia.
 60% of the lake is in Ethiopia.

 8500 years ago, Lake Abbeh occupied most of the Gobaad depression with an area of 6000km².
-The infiltration of water rich in gypsum (calcium sulphate) meeting at high temperature with the sodium carbonate waters of Lake Abbeh causes an over saturation resulting in sulphurous steam chimneys or fumaroles that led to its drying out.
-Construction of dams in Ethiopia have accelerated the aridity.
-A combination of cyanobacteria and algae are crucial in fixing the calcium.
-There are literally hundreds of chimneys of all sizes weirdly eroded into all sorts of shapes.
+The infiltration of water rich in gypsum (calcium sulphate) meeting at high temperatures with the sodium carbonate waters of Lake Abbeh caused an over-saturation resulting in sulphurous steam chimneys or fumaroles that led to its drying out.
+Construction of dams in Ethiopia has accelerated the aridity.
+A combination of cyanobacteria and algae is crucial in fixing the calcium.
+There are hundreds of chimneys of all sizes weirdly eroded into all sorts of shapes.
 When the locals dig down, hot springs are formed which they drain away with ditches.
 We saw four hot springs.
 Natural springs also produce verdant areas of grass.
-One was fenced with poles for pasteuring their goats.
+One was fenced with poles for pasturing their goats.

-The archaeological site of Barogali, is 30 km from Lake Abbeh.
-Fossilized remains of large mammals includes elephant, one of the few known butchering sites in the Oldowan and Early Acheulean period of East Africa.
+The archaeological site of Barogali is 30 km from Lake Abbeh.
+Fossilized remains of large mammals include the elephant, one of the few known butchering sites in the Oldowan and Early Acheulean period of East Africa.

 Abbeh Lake is a relatively shallow salt lake 8.6 meters deep.
 Spectacular drying since the 1950s has caused it size to reduce from 552 km2 in 1939, to 396 km2 in 1955, and to 180 km2 in 1989 – more than 67% in 60 years.
 Lake Abbeh receives water from the Awash River.
 It has no outlet except evaporation.
 It is connected to five other lakes which are Lake Afambo, Lake Bario, Lake Gargori, Lake Gummare and Lake Laitali.
 On the eastern side of Lake Abbeh, there are several small freshwater hot springs.
 These springs were once at the bottom of the lake and created chimneys (or fumaroles) of crystallized minerals that are now exposed in the open air and thirty and fifty meters in height. they consist of diatoms, bacteria and calcium carbonate, all easily visible on the surface of the chimneys.